kaltura/playkit-js-ui-managers/docs/component-injection-manager.md

 **Parameters:**
 - `options.position` - The position where the component should be injected (see `InjectionPosition` enum)
-- `options.component` - A factory function that returns a Preact VNode
+- `options.component` - A factory function that returns a Preact VNode (validated to be a function for security)
 - `options.props` (optional) - Props to pass to the component

+**Validation:**
+- If `component` is not a function, an error is logged and the injection is skipped (no component will be injected)

 **Example:**
 ```typescript